Rezeptbuch-Team/Rezeptbuch/docs/UserStories.md

 I want to filter the list of online recipes by categories like: main, dessert, vegan, gluten-free etc.

-So that I can discover new relevant recipes.
+So that I can discover new relevant recipes to add to my cookbook.

 ## Search online recipes
 As a cook,

 I want to search my list of online recipes by name,

-So that I can easily find new recipes, that I am looking for.
+So that I can easily find new recipes to add to my cookbook, that I am looking for.